 Disciplinary actions regarding students with disabilities shall be in accordance with all applicable statutes, rules and regulations.
-In addition to the general guidelines considered when determining whether suspension, DAEP or JJAEP placement is an appropriate disciplinary sanction, administrators will consider a student's disability that substantially impairs the student's capacity to appreciate the wrongfulness of the student's conduct.
+In addition to the general guidelines considered when determining whether suspension, DAEP or JJAEP placement is an appropriate disciplinary sanction, administrators will consider how student's disability may substantially impair the student's capacity to appreciate the wrongfulness of the student's conduct.